pierrepudlo/BinaryReplicates/README.md

 ## Usage

 The function to fit the Bayesian model is `BayesianFit`.
-Here is an example on how to use it, based on data generated from the model as follows.
+The following example uses synthetic data generated from the model.
+First, we generate the synthetic data with

 ```{r}
 theta <- .4